-James Song, Ph.D. founded the International Evangelical Association in 1983 with the purpose of furthering international evangelism, world missions, and Christian education as emphasized in the Great Commission of Jesus Christ in Matthew 28:18-20.
+James Song, Ph.D. founded the International Evangelical Association in 1983 with the purpose of furthering international evangelism and world missions through Christian education as emphasized in the Great Commission of Jesus Christ in Matthew 28:18-20.

-In June 1986, Midwest University was founded, with Dr. Song as its first president.
-Midwest University (formerly Midwest College and Theological Seminary) began academic educational programs designed to equip persons called by Christ to serve in churches, mission fields, and Christian universities as well as public and private organizations.
+In June 1986, Midwest University was founded with Dr. Song as its first president.
+Midwest University (formerly Midwest College and Theological Seminary) began offering academic programs designed to equip persons called by Christ to serve in churches, on missions, at Christian universities, as well as through both public and private organizations.

-The first building was erected in 1989 at 8909 Bunkum Road, Fairview Heights, Illinois (measuring 7,000 sq. ft.).
-With this momentous beginning, Midwest University began to train pastors, evangelists, missionaries, church music leaders, counselors, and other church workers for Christian ministries at home and abroad.
-Since October 1990, Midwest has operated in the State of Missouri as an exempted, non-profit, religious, degree-granting institution by the Coordinating Board for Higher Education offering Bachelors, Masters and Doctoral degrees.

-By 1992, Midwest had achieved associate status with the Transnational Association of Christian Schools (TRACS).
+Midwest University's first building was erected in 1989 at 8909 Bunkum Road, Fairview Heights, Illinois.
+With this momentous beginning, Midwest University began training pastors, evangelists, missionaries, church music leaders, counselors, and other church workers for Christian ministries at home and abroad.
+Since October 1990, Midwest has operated in the state of Missouri as an exempt, non-profit, religious, degree-granting institution offering bachelor's, master's, and doctoral degrees.
+By 1992, Midwest achieved associate status with the Transnational Association of Christian Schools (TRACS).

-Midwest recognized from the outset that a majority of people who wished to complete a ministry-related education would be unable to leave their churches, jobs, or families.
-Therefore, Midwest has intentionally developed distance education programs offering ministry training.
-Several distance education/residential seminar courses are available at masters and doctoral levels.
+Midwest recognized from the outset that most students wanting to complete a ministry-related education are unable to leave their churches, jobs, or families.
+In response to this need, Midwest developed distance education programs offering ministry training.
+Several distance education and residential seminar courses are available today at the graduate level.

-In September 1993, Midwest acquired 17 acres in Wentzville, Missouri, for the campus.
-By 1995, the first building at the Wentzville site measuring 7,500 sq. ft was erected.
-This building housed classrooms, a dining room, and an auditorium.
-In 1996, faculty apartments were built.
-In 1999, school residence hall were built.
+In September 1993, Midwest acquired 17 acres in Wentzville, Missouri.
+By 1995, the first building, which included classrooms, a dining room, and an auditorium, was erected.
+The next year, faculty apartments were built.
+Later, in 1999, Paul H. Kim, Ph.D. donated the down payment for the school residence hall.

-In 2000, Midwest University had achieved accrediting status from TRACS.
-TRACS, recognized by the Council for Higher Education Accreditation (CHEA) is authorized by the following institutions to participate in their programs: the U.S. Department of Education's Title IV Federal Student Aid program and the Montgomery GI Educational Benefits program for Veterans, active duty, reserve, and National Guard Personnel.

-By 2002, Midwest became a member of the Federation of Christian Schools in Korea and several national organizations.
+In 2000, Midwest University achieved accredited status from TRACS for their undergraduate degree programs.
+This achievement is recognized by the Council for Higher Education Accreditation (CHEA) and allows institutions to offer degrees through the U.S. Department of Education's Title IV Federal Student Aid program and the Montgomery GI Educational Benefits program.
+By 2002, Midwest became a member of the Federation of Christian Schools in Korea.

-In November 2003, Midwest broke ground for the Dr. Jin Kyung Chung World Mission Center, which would house a large auditorium, classrooms, administrative offices, and a computer lab.
+To support the growing institution, in November 2003, Midwest broke ground for the Dr. Jin Kyung Chung World Mission Center to house a large auditorium, classrooms, administrative offices, and a computer lab.
+In addition, the next year, Midwest erected the Mission Center.

-In 2004, Midwest's graduate and doctoral programs were accredited by TRACS.
+Midwest's graduate and doctoral programs were accredited by TRACS in 2004.
 By April 2005, Midwest was granted accreditation for its baccalaureate program with concentrations in Education, Biblical Studies, and Church Music.
-To reflect reorganization of the institution and new electives in graduate level education, the institution was approved by TRACS to change its name to Midwest University.
-The Mission Center was erected in August 2004.
+To reflect the reorganization of the institution and new electives in graduate-level education, TRACS approved Midwest's name change from Midwest College to Midwest University.

-In 2006, the institution was accredited for its D.Min. in Social Work Program and the Teacher of English as a Second Language (TESOL) program.
-Also during 2006, in keeping with its mission of developing mutual exchange and understanding among the nations, Midwest was approved to participate in the U.S. Department of State's Exchange Visitor Program receiving J-1 scholars.
+In 2006, the institution was accredited for its Doctor of Ministry in Social Work and Teaching English to Speakers of Other Languages (TESOL) programs.
+Also during 2006, in keeping with its mission of developing mutual exchange and understanding among nations, Midwest was approved to participate in the U.S. Department of State's Exchange Visitor Program receiving J-1 scholars.
+Additionally, the Master of Arts with an emphasis in Athletic Mission was designed to help athletes become involved in missions using their personal gifts and skills.
+This program especially welcomes athletes in martial arts, a sport which originated in the East and has grown in popularity around the world.
+The training offered by this program encourages an alternative method of preaching the Gospel of Jesus Christ as part of a professional mission.